Data Center Site Selection Explained

 Expansion Potential

-Data centers often start with a certain capacity, but the need for additional servers, storage, and cooling systems grows over time.
+Data centers typically begin with a specific capacity, but their need for additional servers, storage, and cooling systems increases over time.
 Selecting a site that allows for easy expansion helps future-proof the data center by ensuring it can accommodate growing needs without major disruptions or excessive costs.

 Furthermore, sites with enough room to expand provide flexibility, allowing businesses to adapt to market changes and technological advancements.